Digital journalism: Implications on traditional journalism

-Digitization is currently causing many changes to traditional journalistic practices.
+Digitization is currently causing multiple changes to traditional journalistic practices.
 The labor of journalists, in general, is becoming increasingly dependent on digital journalism.
 Scholars outline that this is a change to the execution of journalism and not the conception part of the labor process.
-They also contend that this is simply the de-skilling of some skills and the up-skilling of others.
-This theory is in contention to the notion that technological determinism is negatively effecting journalism, as it should be understood that it is just changing the traditional skill set.
+They also contend that this is simply the deskilling of some skills and the up-skilling of others.
+This theory is in contention to the notion that technological determinism is negatively affecting journalism, as it should be understood that it is just changing the traditional skill set.
 Communication scholar Nicole Cohen believes there are several trends putting pressure on this traditional skill set.
-Some of which being outsourcing, algorithms, and automation.
+Some of which being outsourcing, algorithms and automation.
 Although Cohen believes that technology could be used to improve journalism, she feels the current trends in digital journalism are so far affecting the practice in a negative way.

 There is also the impact that digital journalism is influencing the uprising of citizen journalism.
 Because digital journalism takes place online and is contributed mostly by citizens on user-generated content sites, there is competition growing between the two.
 Citizen journalism allows anyone to post anything, and because of that, journalists are being forced by their employers to publish more news content than before, which often means rushing news stories and failing to verify the source of information.
+Outlets such as Vice Media have also created a resurgence in Gonzo journalism in the form of digital videos and articles.

+With the rise of digital journalism, it has shown to affect more than just the location of where information is gathered.
+In a Pew Research Group Study, they have found that there has been a steady decline in the traditional journalism industry.

+Some outlets have had to redefine how they report and distribute news to stay current to consumers in the new digital time.
+The study shows that newsroom employment dropped 47% between 2008 and 2018, while ad revenue fell from $37.8 billion to $14.3 billion in that same time frame.